Skip to contents

 Robust Bayesian meta-analysis

 The third and final publication bias adjustment that we will perform is robust Bayesian meta-analysis (RoBMA).
 RoBMA uses Bayesian model-averaging to combine inference from both PET-PEESE and selection models.
 We use the RoBMA R package (and the RoBMA() function; Bartoš & Maier (2020)) to fit the default 36 model ensemble (called RoBMA-PSMA) based on an orthogonal combination of models assuming the presence and absence of the effect size, heterogeneity, and publication bias.
 The models assuming the presence of publication bias are further split into six weight function models and models utilizing the PET and PEESE publication bias adjustment.
-To fit the model, we can directly pass the original correlation coefficients into the r argument and sample sizes into n argument – the RoBMA() function will internally transform them to the Fisher’s z scale and, by default, return the estimates on a Cohen’s d scale which is used to specify the prior distributions (both of these settings can be changed with the prior_scale and transformation arguments, and the output can be conveniently transformed later).
+To fit the model, we can directly pass the original correlation coefficients into the r argument and sample sizes into the n argument – the RoBMA() function will internally transform them to the Fisher’s z scale and, by default, return the estimates on a Cohen’s d scale which is used to specify the prior distributions (both of these settings can be changed with the prior_scale and transformation arguments, and the output can be conveniently transformed later).
 We further set the model argument to "PSMA" to fit the 36 model ensemble and use the seed argument to make the analysis reproducible (it uses MCMC sampling in contrast to the previous methods).
-We turn on parallel estimation by setting parallel = TRUE argument (the parallel processing might in some cases fail, try rerunning the model one more time or turning the parallel processing off in that case).
+We turn on parallel estimation by setting the parallel = TRUE argument (the parallel processing might in some cases fail, try rerunning the model one more time or turning the parallel processing off in that case).

 fit_RoBMA <- RoBMA(r = df$r, n = df$n, seed = 1, model = "PSMA", parallel = TRUE)